Do missiles home in or hone in on a target? Home in and hone in are commonly confused phrases which both refer to narrowing in on a particular topic.

 So what about hone in?
 Well, hone is a verb that means to sharpen a knife or improve a skill.
 However, it’s the usage and move from home as a noun to a verb that gave rise to the phrase hone in.

-Hone in means to move or advance toward a target or goal and is also often used alongside on, resulting in hone in on.
+Hone in means to advance toward a goal and is also often used alongside on, resulting in hone in on.
 The phrase also means to focus attention.
 However, many people think this phrase is a mistake, and a case of simply using the wrong verb, since hone means “to sharpen.”

 According to Merriam Webster’s dictionary, hone in or home can be used, but home in does a better job of conveying your idea.